 \subsection{Machine learning and stress detection model}

-The four signals and video are collected at different sampling rates due to the variation of sensors.
-The frequency of the signals ranges from 1 to 30 HZ for heart rate and video data, respectively.
-We used the biometric signals and facial expressions of video as features for our stress detection model.
-We decided to use a frequency of 4 HZ after evaluating the accuracy of different models to minimize the information loss while monitoring the computational cost of the models.
-Moreover, models with repeated data samples are prone to overfitting due to the increased chance of spotted test samples by the model during the training.
-The code associated with the data preprocessing, upsampling, and down sampling is available on GitHub repository \cite{Majid2022}.
-The machine learning classification models process the biometric signals and facial expression features one-time step at a time.
+The EDA, HR, Temp, ACC signals, and video were collected at different sampling rates due to the variation of sensors.
+The frequency of the signals ranges from 1 to 30 Hz for heart rate and video data, respectively.
+We used the physiological signals, facial expressions, and AUs generated from videos as features for our stress detection model.
+We decided to use a frequency of 4 Hz after evaluating the accuracy of different models to minimize the information loss while monitoring the computational cost of the models.
+The code associated with the data preprocessing, upsampling, and downsampling is available on the GitHub repository \cite{Majid2022}.
+The machine learning classification models process the physiological signals and facial expression features.
 The stress detection models are trained and tested based on the participants' survey answers.
 The output of the stress detection models is the stress level of the participant at the mentioned time step (0: No stress, 1: medium stress, 2: high stress).